- Users have reported that the Discord app keeps crashing on their computers for unknown reasons.

-When Discord crashes, it may indicate that the application doesn’t have enough system resources to use.
+Discord crashes may indicate that the application doesn’t have enough system resources to use.
 If this is the case, try closing unused applications on your computer to free up CPU cores and memory.

-- Go to the Task Manager by pressing the CTRL + SHIFT + ESC keys on your keyboard.
+- Go to the Task Manager by pressing your keyboard’s CTRL + SHIFT + ESC keys.

 - Now, click on the Processes tab and look for unused applications running in the background.

-- Click on the application and hit the End Task button to stop it from running.
+- Click the application and the End Task button to stop it from running.
 Repeat this step until you’ve closed down all the unnecessary applications on your computer.

-Go back to Discord afterwards and observe if the app would still crash.
+Go back to Discord afterward and observe if the app still crashes.

 Fix 2: Delete Discord’s Cache

-After using Discord for a while, its temporary data and caches may accumulate over time, making it harder for your system to access it.
-It’s also possible that Discord’s cache got corrupted, which causes the app to crash.
+After using Discord for a while, its temporary data and caches may accumulate over time, making it harder for your system to access.
+It’s also possible that Discord’s cache got corrupted, which caused the app to crash.

 To fix this, delete Discord’s cache to eliminate corrupted files: